-6.6 GRADES OF INCOMPLETE
+6.6.
+GRADES OF INCOMPLETE

 An "I" grade indicates incomplete coursework.
-It may be awarded only when approximately 80% or more of the course is completed and only when the student is otherwise earning a passing grade.
+It may be awarded only when approximately 80% or more of the course is completed and only when the student is otherwise earning a letter grade of B or better.
 Until removed, the "I" is not computed in the student's GPA.
-The time limit for removing the "I" is no later than the end of the next long semester but may be set for a shorter length of time by the faculty by recording it on the 'Incomplete Grade' form.
+The time limit for removing the "I" is no later than the end of the next long semester, but may be set for a shorter length of time by the faculty by recording it on the 'Incomplete Grade' form.
 An "I" grade not removed by the end of the time limit specified on the 'Incomplete Grade' form will be changed to an "F." Grades of "I" are updated to a letter grade when the faculty notifies the records office about the grade update before the "F" deadline.

 Students are not required to re-register for courses in which they are only completing previous course requirements to change an "I" grade.
 In fact, students completing an "I" are discouraged from repeating the same course in a subsequent semester.
 However, if a student wants to audit or retake a course to complete course requirements, full tuition and fees must be paid.
 (Students who retake a course will receive a grade for the second attempt unless they drop before the deadline.
 Students who retake a course but do not fulfill the requirements for the "I" contract on the initial course attempt will receive an "F" as the grade for the initial attempt).
-All drops and withdrawals related to repeating courses may count towards the 6-drop limit.
-Students initiate the grade of "I" by initiating the paperwork with their instructor.
-The "Incomplete Grade" form and accompanying paperwork must be submitted with the "I" request to the department chair and dean.
-"I" requests not approved by the appropriate department chair and dean will not be accepted.
+All drops and withdrawals related to repeating courses may count towards the six-drop limit.
+Students initiate the grade of "I" by formally requesting an incomplete "I" from the instructor of record of their course.
+If the instructor agrees, and all guidelines above have been met, the instructor may electronically submit the Incomplete "I" form.
+"I" requests not approved by the appropriate department chair and dean will be considered incomplete and invalid.

-6.7 INSTRUCTIONAL ARRANGEMENTS: COURSE LOAD & SCHEDULES
+6.7.
+INSTRUCTIONAL ARRANGEMENTS: COURSE LOAD & SCHEDULES